Skip to content

 peppy repo refresh

-Re-scans all configured repositories and rebuilds the node index. peppy repo update is accepted as an alias.
+Re-scans all configured repositories and rebuilds the node, launcher, and interface indexes. peppy repo update is accepted as an alias.
 During refresh, peppy:

 • Reads repositories.json5 (creates it with defaults on first run).